 • The Dad and Partner Pay period is a single continuous block of up to 2 weeks.
-It can start from the date of birth or adoption, or a later date, and must be fully paid within 52 weeks of the birth or adoption.
+It starts from the date the person nominates, which can be the date of birth or adoption, or a later date.
+It must be fully paid within 52 weeks of the birth or adoption.